 Testing to the level prescribed by Recommendation ITU-R M.1903 by a certified EMI test laboratory may require some enhancements as noted in the example stated above.

-4 Interference protection criteria for marine MF and HF global maritime distress and safety system receivers from unintended radiation sources

-New section to be added here…

-5 Summary of Results
+4 Summary of Results

 If these lighting systems are installed on marine vessels, installers should use the following guidelines to avoid unintended interference to safety related marine radio communications (both HF and VHF) and radio-navigation systems (both AIS and GPS).